product cleanup script

 BTW, in the end, the mark-and-sweep alg was an overblown idea.
 Instead, the simple built in Python set methods and what networkx provides was enough to split the product tree into parts that can be purged and parts that must be kept.

-#4 Updated by Brett Viren almost 5 years ago
+#4 Updated by Brett Viren about 5 years ago

 FYI, the python-ups-util package now handles purging of products from a UPS products area, correctly respecting any remaining need for shared dependecies.
 See the readme file for examples.
 It can only purge at the relatively coarse package/version level.
 As per discussion on the larsoft mailing list, this is because there is not enough information given by the "ups" command to reliably purge at the level of individual flavor/qualifiers.